magpiemodel/magpie/README.md

           "magpie4",
           "magpiesets",
           "lusweave",
-          "luscale")
+          "luscale",
+          "goxygen")
 install.packages(pkgs)
 ```
-For post-processing model outputs *Latex* is required (https://www.latex-project.org/get/).
+For post-processing model outputs *Latex* is required
+(https://www.latex-project.org/get/).
 To be seen by the model it also needs to
 added to the PATH variable of your system.

 ## HOW TO CONFIGURE
 Model run settings are set in `config/default.cfg` (or another config file of